sudarshansudarshan/aicamp/Oceanverse.md

    <details closed>
    <summary>Sol.</summary>

-   Yes, I see a 2x2 matrix here.
-Recognizing the system of equations in matrix form is crucial because it allows us to use matrix operations to solve the system more efficiently, especially when dealing with larger systems.
-By representing the coefficients of the variables and the constants in matrix form, we can apply many useful techniques to find the solutions.
-Studying matrices in general is important because they offer a powerful way to represent and manipulate data in various fields.
-Matrices provide a concise and structured way to represent complex systems and relationships, making it easier to analyze and solve problems.

-When we rewrite the system of equations in matrix form, it looks like the matrix equation mentioned in the question.

-This representation allows us to apply matrix operations to find the solution to the system of equations.

    </details><br>

 8.Consider a simple function $$f(x) = 3x+2$$.
 This function is invertible right?
 Can you tell us what is $$\alpha$$ such that $$f(\alpha)=17$$?
 Is such an $$\alpha$$ unique?
 How did you find such an $$\alpha?$$.
 Is this always possible?